 Okay, since at this time there are only 2 reviews of this film and because of the specific nature of this film I felt that I really should leave a brief comment.

 First off, for what it's worth, to the fellow who is all worked up about Jean Smart...
 Yeah, she looks okay...
-HUGE breasts, scrawny legs, so you call it... : ) Personally I kind of liked Patricia Richardson better.
+HUGE breasts, scrawny legs, so you call it as you see it... : ) Personally I kind of liked Patricia Richardson better.
 Cuter, less gamy (Yes, I think I could tell she had had work done; it looked pretty tight around the eyes...)
-None the less, cute in a kind of perky almost Tom boyish kind of way.
+None the less, cute in a kind of perky almost tom-boyish kind of way.

 Anyway, sorry about that...
 Back to the film.
-All right, let me state right off (well, ALMOST right off) that within the first 30 minutes or so the acting and direction were SO friggin' poor that I took the discs out of my player and threw them in the trash cursing all the while.
-Because up till NOW I had yet to see any film with Brian Dennehy in it that I didn't like, especially the many where he has played either a cop or a lawyer.
+All right, let me state right off (well, ALMOST right off) that within the first 30 minutes or so the acting and direction were SO bloody AWFUL that I took the discs out of my player and threw them in the trash cursing all the while.
+Because up till NOW I had yet to see any film with Brian Dennehy that I didn't like.
+Especially many movies where he has played either a cop or a lawyer.
+But THIS one...
 Lame, Lame, Lame...
-However, after I settled down a little and did a BIT more reading here on IMDb I thought, okay the damn thing is 240 minutes long, of COURSE there's gonna be LOTS of padding at the beginning and I was curious as to what was really going on.
+However, after I settled down a little and did a BIT more reading here on IMDb, I thought, okay the damn thing is 240 minutes long, of COURSE there's gonna be LOTS of padding at the beginning and I was curious as to what was really going on.

-So, I steeled myself, took the discs BACK out of the trash and cleaned them off and continued with the movie (BTW, I stopped when Brian Dennehy was meeting the dubiously lovely Ms. Smart in the fancy restaurant (GEEZ, the dialogue and delivery were getting SO damn clichéd I just couldn't take it any more) But, I tried to ignore the amateurish direction, which I feel was the main culprit and just see how the plot was gonna develop.
+So, I steeled myself, took the discs BACK out of the trash and cleaned them off and continued with the movie (BTW, I had stopped when Brian Dennehy was meeting the dubiously lovely Ms. Smart in the fancy restaurant.
+Man, the dialog and delivery were getting SO damn clichéd and TRULY painful, that I just couldn't take it any more!)
+But, I did my best to try to ignore the amateurish direction, which I feel was indeed the main culprit, and just hold on to see how the plot was gonna develop.

-Okay (I guess this really ISN'T very 'Short & Sweet' after all, is it : ) Here is the Bottom Line:
+Okay (I guess this really ISN'T very 'Short & Sweet' after all, is it; sorry about that : ) Here is the Bottom Line:

-1. You have to endure the first 30-45 minutes at least due to LAME direction, some amateurish acting and padded script.
+1. You have to endure the first 30-45 minutes at least, probably due to LAME direction, some amateurish acting and padded script.

 2. BUT, and it's a BIG BUT like Mariah Carey's, IF you can hold out until the LAST 30-45 minutes THEN the story itself actually does indeed get fairly involving and there are a couple of decent twists.